Saturday, 28 June 2014

 We slipped through to the interior and located our host, who took us up to our room, or rather rooms – we had a sort of suite with two bedrooms, a sitting room and a bathroom.
 Seeing our surprise, Monsieur assured us that it would only cost the same as a normal room (€62).
 Left to ourselves, we collapsed onto the bed until we felt fit to have showers.

 Keith then went off to find some bread for lunch, but I lay down again, as I was still feeling a bit sick.
 Keith discovered a boulangerie but it was closed for the summer holidays.
-Fortunately the baker was there, doing renovations, so he directed Keith further up the street to the supermarket, where he acquired a wholemeal loaf as heavy as a stone.
+Fortunately the baker was there, doing renovations, so he directed Keith further up the street to the supermarket, where he acquired a wholemeal loaf as heavy as a boulder.

 Nevertheless we spread out a fine little picnic on the bed, which we protected with the same towel that had come in handy as a table-wiper at the fish farm.
 With the stone-like bread we had the cubes if ham and cheese that I had saved from last night’s dinner.
 Then we slept blissfully, lulled by sounds of revelry from below – laughter, singing, speeches, an accordian.
 The party-goers had moved inside, into a large dining hall beneath our rooms.